-David Irish is a reporter and digital editor for CBC Nova Scotia.
-He has a keen interest in issues affecting towns and rural communities in the province.
-Contact him with story ideas at email@example.com.
+David Irish is a producer and digital editor for CBC Nova Scotia. firstname.lastname@example.org

 Latest from David Irish

 A big lift in a small town saves historic home from uncertain future